CAMeL-Lab/camel_morph/README.md

 ### Compiling a Database (DB Maker)

 The below command compiles an ALMOR-style database starting from a set of morphological specification files referenced in the specific configuration mentioned as an argument.
+Before starting compilation, the specifications should be downloaded from the links provided in the data section.

 #### Usage